wttech/aet/documentation/src/main/wiki/TestExecutor.md

 * **URL**: `/suite`
 * **HTTP Method**: POST
 * **Parameters**:
-    * `suite` - xml file containing the suite definition,
+    * `suite` - xml file content with the suite definition
+    * `name` - overrides name attribute defined in suite file
     * `domain` - overrides domain specified in the suite xml file
     * `pattern` - id of suite that will be used as patterns source
     * `name` - overrides the *name* parameter value from the sute xml file
-* **Description**: Executes test suite provided as a parameter.
+* **Description**: Schedules processing suite passed in the `suite` parameter.
+Returns unique `correlationId` of the scheduled suite run or `errorMessage` in case of failure in form of `application/json`.
 The request's content type has to be `multipart/form-data`.

 ###### Response